alexandrupaler/qxx/README.md

 computational power to improve the cost of the placement heuristic.

-The K7M algorithm were briefly explained and used for some results in https://arxiv.org/abs/1811.08985
+The K7M algorithm was briefly explained and used for some results in https://arxiv.org/abs/1811.08985